devarshishimpi/stonecss/README.md

 # Stone CSS Website

-**Made with ❤ By DVS Tech Labs**
+**Made with ❤ By Devarshi Shimpi**

-Visit at <a href="https://stonecss.com" target="_blank">Stonecss.com</a>

-The official website Of Stone CSS.
-Docs will be soon available, followed with release.

-Please give this repo a ⭐, it really helps us!

 ![Border](images/border.png)

 ## Wait.
 Where is the framework? and where is it's source code repository?

-I am constantly working on it during my free time.
-Thank you for your patience.
-I expect it to release it by April 2023, depending on the time that permits me.
-Sorry for the delay.
+Why is the project archived?

+Currently, the prototype is ready.
+I previously owned the domain name called as **stonecss(dot)com** but now as expired.
+I couldn't find enough time to continue working on it.
+If anyone wants to continue progressing with it.
+Hit me up on my socials in DMs/send me an email.
+I will unarchive it once development resumes in the future!
+Thanks for understanding! 🙏

 ## What can we expect in the initial release?